odoe/presentations/2018-PS-DevSummit/jsapi4-patterns-fundamentals/presentation.md

 ---

-## Basemap, Ground and Operational Layers
+## Basemap, Ground, and Operational Layers

 Layers are separated into 3 main groups.
  - `basemap`